ftsrg/ingraph/ingraph-antlr-parser/README.md

-# ingraph-antlr
+# ANTLR parser

+This project contains the generated ANTLR parser classes.

-To generate the ANTLR recognizer according to the latest specification, perform the following steps.
+To regenerate the ANTLR recognizer according to the latest specification, perform the following steps.

 Go to <https://github.com/opencypher/openCypher/> and clone the latest version.